MiaadTeam/benchmark/README.md

 We will seed each database with the same dataset ( downloaded from kaggle.com ) and then query for 50 cities of 50 provinces in available countries.

 # Tools
 For our comparison we have used the hardware and software below:
 System: Asus GL552V, 16G of memory, core i7
 OS: Xubuntu 20.04
 WezTerm: a powerful cross-platform terminal emulator and multiplexer implemented in Rust.
 Hurl: a command line tool that runs HTTP requests defined in a simple plain text format.
-We used it to test HTTP responses.
+We used it to test HTTP response times.
 When Hurl is used via the `--test` option, it does not consume any time to process the response object.
 So that is why we chose Hurl over most known tools like Postman, to have more precise results.

 # Results
 ### Best